Chapter 16 : Intermission, Enter Firewhiskey

 Huddled amongst the piles of sopping clothes, I shut my eyes to the whistles of the boys.
 I won't be swayed.
 I learned from Miss Polly's Children Hour: say no to peer pressure.

 But I do finally leap off, and regret has never hurt so much as it does in the form of ice masquerading as a liquid.
-The first second of impact isn't so bad.
+The second of impact isn't so bad.
 In the first second, there's too many sensations to decipher which one is the blistering cold.
-Then the water closes over my head and the ice rushes in, crumpling my organs like tin foil.
-I break through the surface gasping my first breath, "You — are all
+Then the water closes over my head and ice rushes in, crumpling my organs like tin foil.
+I break through the surface gasping, "You—are all—"

 Pickett whoops until my hair slaps his face, which he rightly deserves for splashing me as soon as I turn around, and I go after him with a vengeance.
 I never finish my sentence before the alcohol warms me up, and the night slips away from there.

 Limbs grow heavy and drink settles in as the hour wanes.
-When Scorpius washes up on shore face-down, Pickett goes to check to make sure he's just napping.
-Considering the rest of his meddling, I'm not surprised when he doesn't comes back, leaving just me and Albus in the water.
+When Scorpius washes up on shore face-down, Pickett goes to check he's just napping.
+Considering the rest of Pickett's meddling, I'm not surprised when he doesn't comes back, leaving just me and Albus in the water.